SamX23/ideas/README.md

 - Update qur'an randomizer
  Just came up to mind, I would love to update one of my beloved project, that is qur'an randomizer by using typescript.
 I hope it will be faster, more stable and secure.

+- Become influencer

+  Be a content creator of frontend focused topics for Indonesian people, started by create :

+  - Emails
+  - Instagram
+  - Community

+- Pulsa forum

+  Create a forum of a "salah isi pulsa" where people post the number, then hope that the users will reply and inform that they receive a random "Pulsa" and they will communicate easily.

+- Simple Notes App

+  Create a simple notes app to store quick ideas, export to files and saved to local storage